chenchen100/pyscript/README.md

 ## Governance

-The [PyScript organization governance](https://github.com/pyscript/governance) is documented in a separate repository.
+The [PyScript organization governance](https://github.com/pyscript/governance) is documented in a separate repository..